 Preliminary reports revealed the cause of Joey’s death was from complications of H1N1 influenza.
 Joey had not been vaccinated against H1N1 because at the time the vaccine was not available in his community, and his mother was not informed enough to make a decision about whether or not to vaccinate her children.
 Since Joey’s death, the entire family has received the H1N1 vaccine, as well as the seasonal flu vaccine, and has vowed to get vaccinated every year moving forward.

-To watch a short video about Joey, click here and then click on The Story of Joey Holt.
+To watch a short video about Joey, go to The Story of Joey Holt.

 - Jessica Holt (mother)